Paxian-Pi/GenMote/README.md

 OR

-Increase the git buffer size, by running
+Increase the git buffer size, by running the command below in the the root directory of your Flutter project.
-## git config --global http.postBuffer 524288000
+### git config --global http.postBuffer 524288000
-with the command line, in the the root directory of your Flutter project.

 ## Getting Started